-Assist Control
+Assist Control (AC)

-Assist control (AC) ventilation is a mode that augments a patient's spontaneous respiratory effort by delivering a preset amount of air when an inspiratory effort is detected.
-(AC is sometimes known as continuous mandatory ventilation (CMV).
-In the case where the patient is trying to breathe in addition to an underlaying rate, the machine recognizes that and then responds by giving a full breath on each of those occasions.
-To phrase it differently: time-triggered breaths are still given as scheduled, but patient-triggered breaths can also occur.
-The obvious advantage here is that the patient's expressed need for more breaths per unit time is met.
+AC ventilation is a mode that augments a patient's spontaneous respiratory effort by delivering a preset amount of air when inspiratory effort is detected.37 In the case with the green, yellow, and red patient-triggered breaths, the machine would recognize that the patient is trying to breath and then respond by giving a full breath on each of those occasions.38 The obvious advantage here is that the patient's expressed need for more breaths per unit time would be met.
+There is, however, a difference in how each of those breaths gets actualized.